phan/phan/internal/Phan-Config-Settings.md

 ## suppress_issue_types

-Add any issue types (such as `'PhanUndeclaredMethod'`) to this black-list to inhibit them from being reported.
+Add any issue types (such as `'PhanUndeclaredMethod'`) to this list to inhibit them from being reported.

 (Default: `[]`)